 Apply for Admission

 We are excited you are applying to HCC!
 Whether you're a recent high school graduate, transferring to HCC, attending another college, or returning to college as an adult, HCC has what you need.
 And, remote and online classes make it easy to achieve your goals from anywhere and at any time.

-HCC is offering a blended learning environment with three different formats during the coronavirus pandemic:
+HCC is offering a blended learning environment with four ways to learn: